FBI tested by attacks, politically explosive investigations

 He was appointed by Trump in 2017 after the chaotic firing of his predecessor, James Comey, and as the FBI investigated ties between Russia and Trump’s 2016 campaign.
 Furious over that probe, Trump lashed out at Wray for the remainder of his term and openly flirted with firing him.

-The director fastidiously ignored the verbal assaults, adhering to a “keep calm and tackle hard” mantra that he has repeatedly conveyed to agents but that can seem incongruous with a climate that is decidedly not calm.
-His approach did not change as the bureau initiated investigations involving the current and former presidents.
+Wray ignored the verbal assaults, adhering to a “keep calm and tackle hard” mantra that he has repeatedly conveyed to agents but that can seem incongruous with a climate that is decidedly not calm.
+His approach did not change as the FBI initiated investigations involving the current and former presidents.

-The AP spoke to about two dozen current and former FBI officials for this story.
+The AP talked to about two dozen current and former FBI officials for this story.
 Most spoke on the condition of anonymity because they were not authorized to discuss FBI matters publicly.
-Many of those interviewed said they were distressed to see the FBI entangled in politics, lamenting not only the barrage of attacks the bureau faces but also Justice Department policies and actions, like a memo directing the FBI to address threatening rhetoric at school board meetings, that they believe have injected the bureau into the partisan fray and invited criticism.
+Many of those interviewed said they were distressed to see the FBI entangled in politics, lamenting not only the barrage of attacks the bureau faces but also Justice Department policies and actions, such as a memo directing the FBI to address threatening rhetoric at school board meetings, that they believe have injected the FBI into the partisan fray and invited criticism.

-Some who are personally supportive of Wray and respect his approach to the job contend he and the FBI could more forcefully punch back against false narratives and do better in explaining its work to the public.
-That’s admittedly a complicated calculus for the FBI given that Comey was widely criticized for public statements about the Hillary Clinton email probe, an experience that exists as a cautionary tale for the more circumspect Wray.
+Some who are personally supportive of Wray and respect his approach to the job contend he and the FBI could more forcefully punch back against false narratives and do better in explaining its work and decision-making to the public.
+That is a complicated calculus for the FBI given that Comey was widely criticized for public statements about the Hillary Clinton email investigation, an experience that is a cautionary tale for the more circumspect Wray.

 Greg Brower, who worked with Comey and Wray when he was the FBI’s top liaison to Congress, said he believes Wray strives to do what’s right without regard to pressure and was unlikely to adapt his style to satisfy critics.
 Though not inclined to second-guess Wray, he said it could be argued that Wray’s “conventional” style should be modified for unconventional times and that aggressive pushback was needed to prevent false narratives from taking hold.